HackYourFuture/presentation-module/README.md

 ## Evaluation
 Both your soft skills as well as your English language skills will be assessed based on your performance in the presentation skills-module.

-We ask you at the beginning of the 1-month English and Presentation module to set the deadlines in the Excel-sheet, and ask for approval to the HYF staff.
-After setting the deadlines it is your responsibility to meet the deadlines.

 If you put in the time and effort we are ready to help you at all times.
 Just ask!
 However, in case you fail to meet the deadlines with the HYF staff and/or mentors, it can lead to expulsion from the HYF program.
-The same rules apply in this module as for HTML/CSS, JavaScript, Node and so on.
+The same rules apply in this module as for HTML/CSS and JavaScript.

 ## Bonus